 An Exit Sign is a device in a public facility representing the location of the closet emergency exit in case of fire or other emergency.
 This sign is meant to be absolutely unmistakeable and understandable to anyone.

 MEDICAL SERVICE PROVIDER

 The symbol has continued to be used in modern times, where it is associated with medicine and health care.
 A number of organisations and services around the world use the rod of Asclepius as their logo, or part of their logo.
 These include:

 HOSPITAL ROAD SIGN

 Hospital signs are normally located on the side of the road, occupying their own blue coloured sign.

-Australia Wide First Aid encourages, not one, but two people you are travelling with to be trained in first aid.
-This will allow you to have peace of mind when travelling, knowing you and one other person can apply first aid skills and knowledge to a fellow travelling, again, preserving life, preventing the condition from worsening, and/or promoting recovery.
+Australia Wide First Aid recommends, not one, but two people you travel with be trained in first aid.
+This will allow you to have peace of mind when travelling, knowing you and one other person have first aid skills and knowledge to help fellow travellers, again, preserving life, preventing conditions from worsening, and/or promoting recovery.

 In September 2008, the International Liaison Committee of Resuscitation issued a ‘universal AED sign’ to be adopted throughout the world.
 This indicates the presence of an Automated External Defibrillator.

 A fire extinguisher or extinguisher is an active fire protection device used to extinguish or control small fires, often in an emergency situations.
 It is not intended to be used for an out-of-control fire, such as one which flames have reached the ceiling.
-A fire extinguisher sign is small and designed to be mounted near a fire extinguisher in order to draw attention to the extinguishers location.
+A fire extinguisher sign is small and designed to be mounted near a fire extinguisher in order to draw attention to the extinguisher’s location.